binary-blazer/blink-http/README.md

 ## Installation

-You can install the package using npm or pnpm:
+You can install the package using npm, pnpm, yarn or bun.

 ```sh
 npm install blink-http